oracle-devrel/arch-virus-scanning-with-oke-autoscaling/README.md

 ### Prerequisites

-OKE cluster with two node pools and oci cli access from localhost and OCI cloud shell
+OKE cluster with oci cli access from localhost and OCI cloud shell

 ## Notes/Issues